 Landis proposed buying an RV so they could spend half the year on the road, but Small resisted at first.
 She worried that she couldn’t keep up with clients of her residential design business, Dreamhouse Enterprises, and balked at the relentlessly dreary interiors most RVs presented.

-The couple explored the idea of ordering a custom-designed RV, but the cost was too high.
+The couple explored the idea of ordering a custom-designed RV, but the cost was too high especially with the cost of shipping the motorhome.
 Eventually, though, Small came around, realizing she could have a mobile office and a modern, airy, stylish home on wheels by renovating a used RV.